Rubenmp/RedesChat/README.md

 # RedesChat

 This is a user-to-user chat app we developed for a class project.
+Documentation is still incomplete so please forgive us if we've missed some important things.
+Feel free to contact us ([Rubén](https://github.com/Rubenmp) or [Fran](https://github.com/fjmpiq)) to make any suggestions, contribute or if you want further information.

 ## How does it work?